mhewedy/spring-data-jpa-mongodb-expressions/README.md

-# Spring data JPA Mongodb expressions
+# Spring data JPA MongoDB expressions

 Parses (a subset of) MongoDB expressions and convert them to Specifications to be used to Spring-data-jpa project.